Opening Hours Open 7 days a week

 Genuine Entrepreneur Test

-To meet the requirements of genuine entrepreneur test, the Home Office UKVI must be satisfied that the migrant:
+To meet the requirements of the genuine entrepreneur test, the Home Office UKVI must be satisfied that the migrant:

 • has established, taken over or become a director of one or more genuine businesses in the UK, and has genuinely operated that business or businesses while they had leave as a Tier 1 (Entrepreneur) Migrant